eyal-klein/nucleus-master/NUCLEUS_ARCHITECTURE_V1.0_FINAL.md

 - **Python-First:** The entire backend is built in Python to leverage the rich AI/ML ecosystem.
 - **ADK-Powered:** Utilizes Google's Agent Development Kit (ADK) for native Google Cloud integration and robust agent management.
 - **Hybrid Tooling:** Combines the power of ADK with the vast tool ecosystem of LangChain.
-- **Event-Driven:** Decoupled services communicate via a NATS message bus for scalability and resilience.
+- **Event-Driven:** Decoupled services communicate via a Pub/Sub message bus for scalability and resilience.
 - **Observability by Design:** Full-stack monitoring and structured logging are integrated from the ground up.
 - **Evolutionary Core:** The system is designed to self-improve through a dedicated evolutionary loop.